What is dystonia?

 Can dystonia be prevented?

-Even though you may not be able to prevent dystonia, genetic testing can reveal if you have a genetic mutation that can cause dystonia.
+Even though you may not be able to prevent dystonia, genetic testing can reveal if you have a genetic defect that can cause dystonia.
 Speaking with a geneticist or a genetic counselor can help you decide if genetic testing is a good idea for you and your family.

 Living with dystonia